Ontario Science Centre: Construction and opening

-Planning for the Science Centre started in 1961 during Toronto's expansion in the late 1950s and 1960s.
-In August 1964, Premier of Ontario John Robarts announced the creation of the Centennial Centre of Science and Technology as a Centennial Project.
+Planning for the Science Centre began in 1961 during Toronto's expansion in the late 1950s and 1960s.
+In August 1964, Ontario Premier John Robarts announced the creation of the Centennial Centre of Science and Technology as a Centennial Project.
 Toronto architect Raymond Moriyama was hired to design the site.

 Construction started in 1966 with plans to open the Centennial Centre of Science and Technology as part of the Canadian Centennial celebrations in 1967.

-However, construction was not completed in 1967, and the Science Centre did not open to the public until two years later, on September 26, 1969.
-The official opening was held on the morning of September 27 and attended by VIPs, followed by an opening to 30,000 invited guests in the early afternoon.
-It opened to the general public on September 28, drawing 9,000 visitors.
+However, construction was not completed by 1967, and the Science Centre did not open to the public until two years later, on 26 September 1969.

+The official opening was held on the morning of 27 September and attended by a small group of guests, followed by an opening to a larger group of 30,000 guests in the early afternoon.
+It then opened to the general public on 28 September, drawing 9,000 visitors.
 Its advertising slogan at launch was "Come see what would happen if Albert Einstein and Walt Disney had gotten together."

-The buildings and design were part of a wider change in Canadian architecture, and remain an example of the brutalist style.
+Upon opening in 1969, the Science Centre claimed to have adopted a hands-on approach to science, aligning with the interactive educational philosophy seen at institutions such as San Francisco's Exploratorium (1969) and the Michigan Science Center (1970) in Detroit.

+The original exhibits included a simulation of the LEM landing on the Moon, a tic-tac-toe game played against a computer, and a simulated hot cell.
+The museum also had an outreach program, which included touring vans that visited schools around the province.
-When it first opened, the Science Centre was known for its hands-on approach to science, along with San Francisco's Exploratorium and the Michigan Science Center in Detroit.
-The majority of the exhibits at the Science Centre were interactive, while others were live demonstrations such as metalworking.
-The Communications room contained a number of computerized displays, including a tic-tac-toe game, run on a PDP-11 minicomputer.

-By 1974, it hosted around 250,000 students on field trips annually.
+The majority of the exhibits at the Science Centre were interactive, while others were live demonstrations, such as metalworking.
+The communications room contained many computerized displays, including a tic-tac-toe game, run on a PDP-11 minicomputer.
+By 1974, the OSC hosted around 250,000 students on field trips annually.

 Operations from 1990 to 2022

+International contract (1990)

 In 1990, the Ontario Science Centre announced a contract with Oman to design a children's museum.
-The Ontario Science Centre had agreed to boycott Israeli goods and services while under contract.
-The Ontario Science Centre later amended the contract to specify that all goods sold to Oman would be produced in North America.
-The centre's Director, General Mark Abbott, was later fired for signing the original contract.
+At the time, the Centre had agreed to boycott Israeli goods and services while under contract.
+The agreement was later amended to specify that all goods sold to Oman would be produced in North America.
+The Centre's director-general, Mark Abbott, was subsequently dismissed for signing the original contract.

-In 2001, the Centre began a project called "Agents of Change," which focused on innovation and renewed about 85% of the Centre's public space, including the creation of seven new experience areas.
-The Centre received $47.5 million in contributions from the government of Ontario, private sector companies, and individuals.
-The "Agents of Change" transformation was completed in 2007, culminating in the opening of the Weston Family Innovation Centre and the Teluscape plaza.
+In 1996, a redesigned entryway was opened, which contained an Omnimax theatre.
+Beginning in 2001, a redesign funded by a mix of public and private capital began.
+It was completed in 2007.